-He additionally drew stories with 'Secret Agent Mike Manley' for 'Fight the Enemy', a comic book that appeared on Wally Wood's and Samm Schwartz' Tower Comics line in the 1960s.
-He also contributed to Judge Colt with writer Dorfman.
-Delbo started drawing for DC in the 1970s.
-He worked on the 'Superman' spin-offs 'Supergirl', 'Jimmy Olsen' and 'Lois Lane', as well as several 'Wonder Woman' issues.
-He also drew the 'Superman' daily strip for a while.
+He additionally drew stories with 'Secret Agent Mike Manley' for 'Fight the Enemy', a comic book that on Wally Wood and Samm Schwartz's Tower Comics line in the 1960s.
+Delbo started drawing superhero comics in the 1970s.
+Besides 'Doc Solar' for Gold Key, he worked on several DC titles, including 'Wonder Woman' and the 'Superman' spin-offs 'Supergirl', 'Jimmy Olsen' and 'Lois Lane'.
+He also drew the 'Superman' and 'Phantom' daily strips for a while.

 By the 1980s and 1990s, Delbo was drawing for several Marvel titles based on popular television cartoons.
 He pencilled some issues of 'Thundercats', was the regular penciller on 'The Transformers' from 1988 to 1990, and he drew the first two issues of 'Captain Planet and the Planeteers' in 1991.
 He went on to do 'Brute Force' with Simon Furman in 1990 and 'NFL Superpro' in 1991-92.
 In the 1990s, he also drew 'Mickey Spillane's Mike Danger' for Tekno and Big.

 José Delbo also founded a Cartoon Camp for young cartoonists originally housed at the International Museum of Cartoon Art, and has been active painting six foot tall murals.